August Busch IV: Helicopter incident

-On July 10, 2017 Busch was arrested in Swansea, Illinois after he allegedly tried to fly while intoxicated a helicopter containing 4 guns and 8 dogs.
+On July 10, 2017, Busch was arrested in Swansea, Illinois after he allegedly tried to fly a helicopter, containing 4 guns and 8 dogs, while intoxicated.
 According to Swansea police, officers were called around 8:15pm when Busch IV appeared to be trying to take off in his helicopter.
-He was twice administered a breathalyzer and twice blew a 0.000.
+He was administered a breathalyzer twice and both times blew a 0.000.
 He was taken to a local hospital for blood and urine samples.
 Officers believed he may have been under the influence of prescription drugs.
 Blood tests later came back clean, according to the St. Clair County State's Attorney.